 With global initiatives on smart manufacturing, such as Industry 4.0 and "Made in China 2025", in high gear, one of the key trends in factory automation is the adoption of Cobots (or Collaborative Robots) and a diversity of factory robot types for different stages of manufacturing.

 Robot-as-a-Service (RaaS).
 As competition for factory robotic solutions heat up, robot-as-a-service becomes a strategic model for some of the robotic firms to compete and expand market share.
-Such offerings range from Cobot-as-a-service for a myriad of manufacturing tasks to Autonomous Mobile Robots (AMR-as-a-service) that assist to fetch, transport and deliver materials within a factory.
+Such offerings range from Cobot-as-a-service for a myriad of manufacturing tasks to Autonomous Mobile Robots (AMR-as-a-service) or the lesser Automated Guided Vehicles (AGVs) that assist to fetch, transport and deliver materials within a factory.

 RaaS Business Models.
 There are several variants of the pay-as-you-use model here.
 We list them as follows: